laminlabs/nbproject/docs/guides/index.md

 {doc}`example-project-uninitialized/index`.

 - {doc}`example-after-init-set-filename` shows how to manually pass a notebook filename.
-- {doc}`example-after-init-without-title` shows how a lack of title leads to a warning.
+- {doc}`publish-without-title` shows how a lack of title leads to a warning.
 - {doc}`publish-without-saving`
 - {doc}`publish-not-last-cell`
 - {doc}`publish-wrapper`